The Buxton Meteorological Station – located on The Slopes in Buxton, in the Borough of High Peak, Derbyshire, UK.

 Another piece of "trivia", my colleague Meg came across, when researching the history of spas, was a wonderful sounding society known as the British Balneological and Climatological Society founded in 1895 by Samuel Hyde (1849-1899) who established the Peak Hydropathic Hotel (now the Buxton Museum).
 In 1900, the society became a section of the Royal Society of Medicine.
 The members of the society were interested in the treatment of rheumatism and another similar conditions using hydropathy and were also interested in the effect of climate on these illnesses.
 The early reports from this society discuss, in detail, the meteorological data at various spa towns.
 One report stated (a little unfairly, we think! )– (although taking the readings on the Slopes on some winter mornings can be a little "testing"!)
 "Buxton, while possessing a pleasantly low temperature in summer, rightly enjoys the reputation of being the coldest place in England during the winter."

 So a major factor in the founding of the Buxton Station was in response to the realisation that the weather did have an influence on health and diseases.
 Scientists knew by this time that there was a link between outbreaks of these kinds of disease and current weather conditions, but there was no local weather station making regular readings.
 Without this data, doctors couldn’t predict or prepare for the outbreaks when they occurred.
+A wider interest in the weather was also developing in regard to forecasting - and on August 1, 1854.
+The Met Office was set up in this regard - originally called The Meteorological Office - something of a backwater in the Board of Trade, it had a staff of three led by Vice-Admiral Robert FitzRoy, famous as the captain of HMS Beagle on Charles Darwin’s voyage around the world.

 In 1865, the people of Buxton, subscribed to the setting up of a weather station, to record temperatures, rainfall, and other details.
 This was initially placed in the grounds of the Devonshire Royal Hospital.
 Readings in the late 1860’s to 1870’s were taken by Edwin J Sykes, FRAS, FMS.
 Edwin J Sykes was a Dispensing Chemist.
 He was the resident dispenser to the Devonshire Hospital from about 1868 to 1873, and in 1873 bought the business of Mr Acton at No 5 The Quadrant and succeeded him as a Family and Dispensing Chemist.
 He continued to act an honorary meteorologist at the hospital.